Master of Arts (AM)

 Students planning to graduate in March, May, or November, should meet with the graduate program coordinator in person, by Skype, or by phone to review the graduation process.
 Students need to provide the coordinator with vital information to ensure that the dissertation acceptance certificate may be processed to meet GSAS deadlines and that the degree application may be approved.

 The dissertation should be an original contribution to knowledge.
-It must conform to the online description in the dissertation section of GSAS policies.
+It must conform to the online description, The Form of the PhD Dissertation, on the FAS Registrar's web site.

 The dissertation defense will ordinarily take place after the members of the dissertation committee have approved the dissertation.
 Although the dissertation defense is not required to receive the doctoral degree, students often find the forum useful as they further their research.
 The graduate program coordinator will assist students in setting a defense date.